 How to keep funeral costs down

 At times, funeral planning is done in haste as there could be a sense of urgency to get everything sorted.
 Unfortunately, when we’re grieving the loss of a loved one, we’re at our most vulnerable.
 We’re not cut out for taking the time to make price enquiries and compare offers.
-In fact, 1 in 5 Brits wouldn’t even know where to start when it comes to planning a funeral.
 That’s why we tend to go with the first funeral director we come across.

 Here’s something to think about: you can save money on a funeral by being informed.
 Comparing prices and looking into affordable alternatives can prevent you and your loved ones from potentially being ripped off.
 In fact, according to the CMA ’customers could save over £1,000 by shopping around in their local area’.

 People sometimes aren’t aware that there are often more affordable options available to them.
 For instance, in areas where there are far higher burial costs, you can choose a more basic funeral which may save you thousands depending on your location.
 On average you could be saving more than a thousand pounds by choosing a basic service no matter where you are in the UK.

 Tackling funeral costs with life insurance